Online Therapy: Is it Right for You?

 The following types of mental health professionals have advanced training in therapy and are certified by their respective boards.
 Many professional organizations provide online searches for qualified professionals.
 You may also want to double check with your state regulatory board to make sure the therapist's license is up to date and there are no ethical violations listed.

-Every therapist is different, but there are usually some similarities to how therapy is structured.
-Normally, sessions will last about an hour, and often be about once a week, although for more intensive therapy they maybe more often.
-Therapy is normally conducted in the therapist’s office, but therapists also work in hospitals and nursing homes, and in some cases will do home visits.
+Every therapist is different, but there are usually some similarities in how therapy is structured.
+Normally, sessions will last about an hour, and take place around once a week.
+Although for more intensive therapy, they may be scheduled more often.
+Therapy is normally conducted in the therapist's office, but therapists also work in hospitals and nursing homes, and in some cases will conduct home visits.

 Expect a good fit between you and your therapist.
 Don't settle for bad fit.
-You may need to see one or more therapists until you experience feeling understood and accepted.
+You may need to see one or more therapists until you feel understood and accepted.

 Therapy is a partnership.
 Both you and your therapist contribute to the healing process.
 You're not expected to do the work of recovery all by yourself, but your therapist can't do it for you either.
 Therapy should feel like a collaboration.